THE ACCA CODE OF CONDUCT

 - To liaise with Government for the benefit of members and the public.

-- To specifically provide an association, which acknowledges all Nationally Accredited Training in Counselling provided in Government Training Packages.
+- To specifically provide an association, which acknowledges all Nationally Accredited Training in professions that promote mental health and wellbeing provided in Government Training Packages.

-- To provide an appropriate association for Indigenous Australians who may not have opportunity to study counselling at a theoretical level but work competently and ethically in counselling practice.
+- To provide an appropriate association for Indigenous Australians who may not have opportunity to study mental health and wellbeing related practice at a theoretical level but who do work competently and ethically in mental health practice.

-- To provide a collegial association which supports counselling and other allied health professionals in the vital counselling work that they do in the community.
+- To provide a collegial association which supports counselling and other allied health professionals in the vital mental health support work that they do in the community.

-2. Membership of the ACCA commits members to adhere to the ACCA Code of Conduct.
-The Code of Conduct applies to counselling work related activities.
-It includes the clinical or counselling practice as well as research, teaching, supervision of trainees and other activities that relate to the overall general training and employment of the counselling profession.
+2. Membership of the ACCA commit members to adhere to the ACCA Code of Conduct.
+The Code of Conduct applies to mental health support related activities.
+It includes the clinical or counselling practice as well as research, teaching, supervision of trainees and other activities that relate to the overall general training and employment of the mental health support professions.

 3. The Code of Conduct is intended to provide standards of professional conduct that can be applied by the ACCA and by other bodies that choose to adopt them in Australia.
 Depending upon the circumstances compliance or non-compliance with the Code of Conduct may be admissible in some legal proceedings.

 The helping relationship constitutes the effective and appropriate use of helper’s skills that are for the benefit and safety of the client in his or her circumstances.
 Therefore as members (regardless of level) of the Australian Community Counselling Association will:

 - Offer a non-judgemental professional service, free from discrimination, honouring the individuality of the client.

 - Establish the helping relationship in order to maintain the integrity and empowerment of the client without offering advice.

 - Be committed to ongoing personal and professional development.

 - Ensure client understanding of the purpose, process and boundaries of the helping relationship.